American Express will no longer require a signature

 Related: Should you open a store credit card?

-American Express says it is the first card provider to make this change across the board, worldwide.
-It already stopped requiring U.S. merchants to collect signatures on purchases of less than $50.
+American Express already stopped requiring U.S. merchants to collect signatures on purchases of less than $50.
 And there were different threshold amounts in other countries.
 In some regions outside the United States the use of signatures are already less common, according to the company.

 "Having to sign a receipt can be a hassle for customers, and is not necessary to prevent fraud at the point of sale," said Mike Cook, an assistant vice president at Walmart (WMT) in a quote provided by American Express.
-He said the nation's largest retailer is pleased by the change, "which will promote a more seamless shopping and checkout experience for our customers."
+He said the nation's largest retailer is pleased by the change, "which will promote a more seamless shopping and checkout experience" for customers.

+Even if it takes only a few seconds for a customer to leave a signature, the requirement to get and keep a record of that signature is costly for merchants, said Cherian Abraham, a digital payment executive with Experian.
+And speeding up the check out process by even just a few seconds can save money and reduce friction with the customer, he said.

+"For a merchant like Walmart, every additional second at the point of sale translates into several millions in terms of costs," he said.

 Related: Square unveils cash register of the future